reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 <Intro>

 Effects are an escape hatch from the React paradigm.
 They let you "step outside" of React and synchronize your Components with some external system like a non-React widget, network, or the browser DOM.
-If there is no external system involved (for example, if you want to update a component's state when some props or state change), you shouldn't need an Effect.
+If there is no external system involved (for example, if you want to update a Component's state when some props or state change), you shouldn't need an Effect.
 Removing unnecessary Effects will make your code easier to follow, faster to run, and less error-prone.

 </Intro>

 <YouWillLearn>

-* Why and how to remove unnecessary Effects from your components
+* Why and how to remove unnecessary Effects from your Components
 * How to cache expensive computations without Effects
 * How to reset and adjust Component state without Effects
 * How to share logic between event handlers